jss367/jss367.github.io/_posts/2023-08-27-how-violin-and-box-plots-obscure-data.md

-I think the main problem I have with violin plots is that they value aesthetics over clear data representation.
+I think the main problem I have with violin plots is that they prioritize aesthetics over clear data representation.
 In a standard violin plot, the kernel density estimation (KDE) is mirrored on both sides to form a symmetrical, aesthetically pleasing figure (the 'violin').
 First, I generally dislike all smoothing of data.
 I don't think it should ever be done in EDA—if your data are spiky, you need to know that.
 Smoothing is just saying, "I changed the way the data looks to make it look nicer."
-This seems like a very bad idea.
+This is often a very bad idea.

 Also, I don't like that half of the plot provides absolutely no information.
 It’s just there to look nice.
-Hopefully, people don’t misread anything into this symmetry.
+Hopefully, people don’t misinterpret this symmetry.
 But I don’t see the benefit of adding symmetry when it isn’t part of the data.
 In the best case, people ignore it, but in the worst case, people think it suggests something symmetrical about the data that isn't there.

-It makes all your data into a nice violin shape (assuming all your violins look like stingrays).
+It forces all your data into a neat violin shape (assuming all your violins look like stingrays).
 But this naturally raises a question, "What if you don't have violin-shaped data?
 What if your data distribution ISN’T violin-shaped?"
 THAT’S a problem.

 ## Gap in Data